Financial outlook

-In the near term, the ongoing disruption of the energy sector is impacted by geopolitical tensions, the general negative economic outlook with high inflation and interest rates, tightening regulations and volatile commodity markets.
-In addition, in the short-term price elasticity to counter high electricity prices has an impact on power consumption.
+In the near-term, the energy sector is impacted by geopolitical tensions, the general negative economic outlook with high inflation and interest rates, tightening regulations and volatile commodity markets.
+In addition, in the short-term, price elasticity to counter high electricity prices has an impact on power consumption.

 Hedging